iamdsc/automatic-helmet-detection/README.md

 # Automatic Helmet Detection for Bike Riders using Surveillance Videos in real-time
-## Currently it detects the rider along with bike.
-I am working on Deep Learning models to detect helmet in real-time.
+## Trained CNN model to detect helmet on motorbike.

 ## Required Modules:
 ```
+  . keras
   . cv2
   . imutils
   . numpy